Severinzz/Sjakk-Arena-Frontend/README.md

 npm run test:unit
 ```
 #### Cypres
-To run all cypress tests that does not contain .skip use.
+To run all [cypress](https://www.cypress.io/) tests that does not contain .skip use.
+This command also records the test
-Some of the tests require the backend to be up and running and some are "mocking/stubbing" the requests.
+runs and takes a screenshot if a test was to fail.
 ```
 cypress run
 ```
-Cypress also have a GUI you can use to run specific test files and see the test live.
+Cypress also have a GUI you can use to run specific tests files and see the test live.
 ```
 cypress open
 ```
+Some of the tests require the [backend](https://github.com/Severinzz/Sjakk-Arena-backend) to be up and running
+and some tests have the network requests "mocked/stubbed"

 ### Lints and fixes files
 ```